ranjodh-kaur/dillinger_Mobile/Question/Question Unit 2. Android Development Environment.md

 Community innovation loss: No custom ROMs or modifications.
 Conclusion: Android’s success is largely due to being open-source; closed-source would have limited its reach and slowed ecosystem growth.

-2. Advantages of Android over other development environments Q3.
-Evaluate the advantages of Android over other development environments such as iOS and Windows Phone from a developer’s perspective.
+**2. Advantages of Android over other development environments**

+Q3. **Evaluate the advantages of Android over other development environments such as iOS and Windows Phone from a developer’s perspective.**

 Solution: